titumozammel/5r-cascade-framework/README.md

 ### Priority Principle

 > **Do not automatically attack the largest demand.
-Attack the demand whose reduction most improves the system’s ability to move toward valuable application and sustained execution.**
+Attack the demand whose reduction most improves the system's ability to move toward valuable application and sustained execution.**

 ### Prioritization Flow